wesleywerner/markdown-flip-diary/README.md

 * `jquery-1.10.2.min.js`: http://jquery.com/
     * jQuery is a fast, small, and feature-rich JavaScript library.
     * Note: As we use the most simplest of jQuery elements if you can only get a newer version it should be fine and dandy.
 Just edit index.html to match the version you got.
-We also use the compressed minimized version.

 * Load `index.html` in your browser, customize the styles and add some pages.
 And finally, upload to your host!